-But the storm my mother feared did not happen.
+But the outward storm my mother feared still did not happen.

 The second letter came.
 My father handed it to me, curiosity written all over his face.
 I was surprised he was able to fight his temptation to rip the envelope open with his truck keys the moment he picked it up at the post office.
 Not wanting to cause a fight, my father said nothing as I took the letter without a word and retreated to my bedroom.
 Likely he and my mother thought I wanted to look at the photos and read the news in private.

 I did not want to see the pictures or read the stories.
 I did not want to be reminded of the picture-perfect life that I had no part of.
 The letter was the first of many to find a new home beneath my sweaters in my bottom dresser drawer.
 The letters stayed there as I left for college.
 New letters were added when I visited home.
-My parents eyed me, but did not say anything, as I took the carefully lettered envelopes and disappeared without sharing their contents.
+My parents eyed me but didn’t say anything as I took the carefully enveloped letters and disappeared without sharing their contents.

-I focused on college; becoming the twenty-year-old I imagined I’d have been if I’d never gotten pregnant.
+I focused on college and becoming the 20-year-old I imagined I’d have been if I’d never gotten pregnant.
 I traveled, I flirted, and I was seen as a normal student.
-I never spoke of Cammi.
+And I never spoke of Cammi.